 ExpressVPN kicks off at $12.95 for a single month, and drops to $9.99 a month on a six-month plan – pretty average prices, and nothing to shout about.
 If you sign up for a 12-month plan and take advantage of the exclusive Tom’s Guide offer which will bag you three months free, you’ll be paying a pretty reasonable $6.67 a month.
 You can find all the latest ways to save with our ExpressVPN promo codes.

 With Surfshark, if you go for a rolling monthly plan you’ll be paying the same as ExpressVPN, $12.95.
-Commit for six months and you’ll start saving, though, as the price drops to just $6.49.
-The real bargains start when you commit for a year – taking into the 2 free months that come with the 24-month plan, the monthly price is dropped to just $2.49 a month.
+Commit for a year and you’ll start saving, though, as the price drops to just $3.99.
+The real bargains start when you commit for two years, with the price dropping to just $2.49 a month.
 What's more, Surfshark also often offers plans with free time included, which drops the effective monthly price even further.

-Although Surfshark used to be even cheaper (that was almost 2 years ago), it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
-However, it's worth noting that Surfshark's prices do increase after the initial period, while ExpressVPN's stay the same.
+Although Surfshark used to be even cheaper (that was almost three years ago), it’s still a serious bargain, and as our top-rated cheap VPN there’s no way it can’t win this round.
+However, it's worth noting that Surfshark's prices do increase upon renewal, while ExpressVPN's stay the same.
 It still works out better value, though, especially with one of our Surfshark VPN promo codes – and if you cancel and resubscribe in two years, you'll be able to take advantage of another introductory rate.

 ExpressVPN vs Surfshark: Which is faster?

 Beyond price, connection speed is one of the biggest factors when choosing a VPN.

 We test all our VPNs on our superfast 1Gbps US and UK connections to get a good idea of what peak performance we can expect from each service.

-Express delivered speeds topping out at 580Mbps when using the LightWay protocol, which is excellent.
-Surfshark topped out at 475Mbps when using WireGuard, which is good, but not nearly class-leading.
+Express delivered speeds topping out at 560Mbps when using the LightWay protocol, which is excellent.
+Surfshark topped out at staggering 950Mbps when using WireGuard, which makes it the fastest VPN we've tested.
 However, any typical user not studying the numbers would be hard-pushed to tell the difference in-use.

 - Fancy another alternative?
 Learn how to download NordVPN in minutes